Fall/Winter Naturalist Programs

 Celestial Legends Night Hike

 Have you ever heard the song “Follow the Drinking Gourd?”
 Did you know that the song acted as a map for escaping slaves who were trying to gain their freedom, or that the drinking gourd is also known as the Big Dipper?
 Learn about this, along with other fascinating celestial facts and legends as we take a trek under the stars.
 Due to the lower light conditions, this activity is challenging.
+Be sure to bundle up to stay warm.

 Wolf Howling Night Hike

-Join a naturalist on a night time trek through the wilderness as we communicate with one of the most spectacular of all northern animals, the gray wolf.
+Join a Naturalist on a night-time trek through the wilderness as we communicate with one of the most spectacular of all northern animals, the gray wolf.
 Along the way, we will learn about the wolf, and why it likes to howl.
 This activity can be challenging due to the lower light conditions.

 Things to Know about Night Hikes